Holmevatnet

-Holmevatnet or Holmevatn is a lake in the Setesdalsheiene area of Norway.
-It is located in the mountains on the border of the municipalities of Bykle in Agder county and Suldal in Rogaland county.
+Holmevatnet is a lake in the Setesdalsheiene area of Norway.
+It is located in the mountains on the border of Bykle Municipality in Agder county and Suldal Municipality in Rogaland county.
 The 4.76 km2 lake lies just west of the lake Store Urevatn and to the northeast of the lake Blåsjø.
-The nearest villages are Berdalen in Bykle, about 20 km to the east and Suldalsosen, about 30 km to the west.
+The nearest villages are Berdalen in Bykle Municipality, about 20 km to the east and Suldalsosen, about 30 km to the west.
 The mountain Kaldafjellet lies about 6 km north of the lake.